clapathiotis/Blockly-Interaction/README.md

 ## Loading XML

-To load an XML file into the Blockly workspace, perform the following steps:
+To load an XML file into the Blockly workspace, the following steps had to take place before the interaction:

 1. Add a button element to the HTML code:
    ```html